 Our Alternative Eye Surgery Options

-The Wellington Eye Centre’s experienced eye surgeons’ abilities to perform the most modern techniques make them some of the busiest and most in-demand eye surgeons in New Zealand.
+Our experienced eye surgeons’ abilities to perform the most modern techniques make them some of the busiest and most in-demand eye surgeons in New Zealand.
 The surgery they perform includes corneal graft surgery, pterygium surgery and corneal collagen cross-linking to treat keratoconus.

 A pterygium is a growth of thickened tissue that develops on the white part of the eye.
-It can affect your vision or cause redness and irritation if it grows large enough but not all pterygia need to be removed.
+It can affect your vision or cause redness and irritation if it grows large enough, but not all pterygia need to be removed.
 You may want to remove a pterygium if: